For businesses in multiple industries

 Source advisors assists taxpayers in identifying departments and cost center where Section 174 R&E activities are taking place.

-Our Enhanced R&D Tax Credit studies include Section 174 study to ensure compliance and to help reduce tax liability.
+Often our R&D Tax Studies are augmented with 174 Amortization studies to ensure compliance and to help reduce tax liability.

 The R&D tax credit can help a wide variety of businesses offset and reduce their income tax liability, in addition to providing many other benefits.
 At Source Advisors, we can help assess your company’s federal R&D tax credit opportunity and also determine any state R&D tax credit availability.
 Our team of experienced CPAs, attorneys, engineers, and technology experts helps companies save money and create cash flow with R&D tax credits that can then help drive overall growth.